amejiarosario/amejiarosario.github.io/source/_posts/2018-07-28-Self-balanced-Binary-Search-Trees-with-AVL-tree-Data-Structure-for-beginners.md

 **balanceFactor(45)**

-- As we saw leaf nodes doesn't have left or right subtree so their heights are 0, thus balance factor is 0.
+- As we saw leaf nodes doesn't have left or right subtree, so their heights are 0, thus balance factor is 0.

 **balanceFactor(50)**